 The Carry-On Pro is a fully-featured roller suitcase built with the modern traveler in mind.
 Minimalist and short-term travelers will appreciate all of the sexy organizational pockets and straps for clothing, including a dedicated electronics compartment dubbed the “tech case”.
 The tough-as-nails suitcase exterior also features a customizable locking system that will keep out any potential thieves.

 This suitcase does require a steep investment, which is the only major drawback I can find.
+Also, if you are seriously set upon on a backpack suitcase combo then this is not for you.

 - Perfect carry on size – and lockable for extra security